-There are different types of Access to Learning Fund awards, each type dependent on your situation.
+There are different types of Hardship Fund awards, each type dependent on your situation:

-In order to qualify for a standard Access to Learning Fund award, you will have to demonstrate a shortfall between your income and essential expenditure.
-If you are eligible for a standard award, you will receive a payment between £100.00 and £2,500.00.
-In some situations, students with dependents maybe entitled to an award between £100.00 and £3,500.00.
-Payments are usually made as a lump sum payment.
+In order to qualify for a standard Hardship Fund award, you will have to demonstrate a shortfall between your income and essential expenditure.
+Our Standard Awards range from £100 to £2,500 depending on your circumstances.
+Payments are usually made as a lump sum into your nominated bank account.

 You must complete the Blackbullion Budgeting module prior to submitting an application for support.
 If you are not already registered with Blackbullion, please register today using your UCLan email address.
 The Budgeting module can be found in the Uni Life section of the Blackbullion Library.

 Students are awarded 50% of their total shortfall up to the capped level.
 Students may receive an additional payment if there is enough budget remaining at the end of the academic year.
 Applicants will be contacted if they are due to receive any further payments.
 Further payments are not guaranteed and should be relied on as part of your budget..

 Non-Standard awards are a one-off payment made for students who must pay exceptional costs that other students may not incur.

 Students who can demonstrate that they will have to withdraw from their course due to financial reasons may also be considered.

 If you have experienced an unexpected financial emergency, e.g. funeral costs or emergency house move, please apply to the hardship fund (link) for ‘non-standard’ support.
 After your initial application has been reviewed by an advisor, you will be asked to provide supporting evidence as proof of your circumstances.
 You must apply for support no more than 4 weeks after you are made aware that you will incur the cost.